Usage

 MCP Tools

-Your agent has 8 memory tools available via MCP.
+Your agent has 9 memory tools — via MCP for Claude Code, and in-process in the Hermes and OpenClaw plugins.
 These are used automatically — you rarely need to invoke them directly.

 | Tool | Description |